Stove Top Beef Stew Recipe (with Carrots and Potatoes)

 Worcestershire Sauce: Optional but gives it great flavor.

-Potatoes: I like to use about 8 for an even heartier stew, but yo can use 6 as well.
+Russet potatoes, yukon gold potatoes, or a mix: I like to use about 8 for an even heartier stew, but you can use 6 as well.

 Carrots: I used chopped mini carrots because I was out of large carrots.